 Inside the hut there were two benches roughly made of hard wooden planks.
 On the front side of the hut that was facing the display ground of the paradise bird, there were around six rectangular holes that were cut through the thin tarp to allow visitors to watch the Wilson's Bird of Paradise.

 The sun was slowly rising in the east giving light to the forest.
 Some birds began to sing.
 I could hear the sounds of Helmetted Friarbird, Hooded Butcherbird, Common Paradise Kingfisher and several other birds which I could not identify.>

 Minutes later we heard the calls of the male Wilson's Bird of Paradise (Cicinnurus respublica).
 He landed on wooden sticks in front of us.
 We were amazed by the bright colors of the paradise bird.
 His wings were red, neck was yellow and head was light blue.
 The chest was dark green.
 His feet were dark blue.
-The side of the body and the underpart were dark.
+The sides of the body and the underpart were dark.
 The tails or the antennas were also dark.
 This bird was fabulous.

 He tried to attract his female counterparts by performing is courtship dance.
 He played his antenna, jump to the stick trunk where a female bird was sitting.
 Actually, there were three female birds that came that morning.
 Well, it was a mating season for Wilson's in March, I guess.
 It is interesting to see that birds of paradise were mating during rainy season.

 I took a lot of pictures of the birds.
 When it was still dark, I was struggling with my camera trying to find the best setting that could produce sharp pictures.
 All that I got were blurry pictures.
 Finally, I found the best setting and then I could make reasonably good photographs in lowlight condition.
 I did not use tripod when taking pictures.
 I only held my camera by hand.